discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <GridItem sm="6">

 <Card title="Jade Spheres">

 As a Catalyst, your unique class mechanic is the energy system and your Jade Sphere.
 - You build up energy by attacking your enemy up to a maximum of 30.
 - Your F5 skill will cost 10 energy and cast a Jade Sphere based on your current attunement, for example <Skill id="63458"/>.
-- Your Jade Spheres damage enemies and provide boons to allies within for their duration.
+- Your Jade Spheres damage enemies and provide boons to allies while they are active.
 They also act as combo fields.
-- This means even on the full DPS build, you will provide some boons to help out the group.
+- This means, even on the full DPS build you will provide some boons to help out the group.

 Certain traits interact with your sphere, namely:

 - <Trait name="Sphere Specialist"/> doubles the duration of the boons applied, making it possible to provide 100% uptime on boons like <Boon name="Quickness"/>.
 - <Trait name="Spectacular Sphere"/> makes your Sphere grant an extra boon based on the attunement.
 This allows you to provide <Boon name="Fury"/> in <Skill name="Air Attunement"/> for example.

 </Card>

 <Card title="Connect 4 Mini-Game">

-The unique mechanic for the Hammer weapon set is the Skill 3.
+The unique mechanic for the Hammer weapon set is the `third skill`.
 Mastering it is very important for the rotation.

-- Pressing a skill 3 such as <Skill name="Crescent Wind"/> will summon an orb circling around you dealing damage to enemies in its way.
+- Pressing a third skill such as <Skill name="Crescent Wind"/> will summon an orb circling around you dealing damage to enemies in its way.
-- The orb will last for 15 seconds and grant access to using <Skill name="Grand Finale"/> on this attunement while active
+- The orb will last for 15 seconds and grants access to <Skill name="Grand Finale"/> on this attunement while active
 - The orb will grant a passive bonus like crit-chance in the case of <Skill name="Air Attunement"/> wihle active.

 Connecting multiple orbs:

-- If you swap to a different attunement and use the skill 3 there, it will cast the according orb and refresh the duration of any currently active orb.
+- If you swap to a different attunement and use the third skill there, it will cast the according orb and refresh the duration of any currently active orb.
-- <Skill name="Grand Finale"/> will replace the skill 3 on any attunement that you have the active orb from already.
+- <Skill name="Grand Finale"/> will replace the third skill on any attunement that you have the active orb from already.
 It will send out all current orbs to your target to deal damage.
-- You will want to get all 4 orbs up, send them all at once with <Skill name="Grand Finale"/> and repeat this loop during your entire rotation.
+- Your goal is to get all 4 orbs up at the same time, send them all at once with <Skill name="Grand Finale"/> and repeat this loop during your entire rotation.
-- The hardest part will be the first loop as you can accidentally double press the skill 3 sending out the first projectiles as <Skill name="Grand Finale"/> is not yet on-cooldown in this loop.
+- The hardest part will be the first loop as you can accidentally double press the third skill sending out the first projectiles as <Skill name="Grand Finale"/> is not yet on-cooldown for this loop.

-Your Attunement rotation will try to maximize uptime on the offensive buffs from <Skill name="Crescent Wind"/> and <Skill name="Flame Wheel"/> and will therefore be:
+Your attunement rotation will try to maximize uptime on the offensive buffs from <Skill name="Crescent Wind"/> and <Skill name="Flame Wheel"/> and will therefore be:

 1. <Skill name="Air Attunement"/>
 2. <Skill name="Fire Attunement"/>
 3. <Skill name="Water Attunement"/>